 5.5.5 Requirements for Time-Stamping of Records

-If a timestamping service is used to date the records, it must comply with the requirements defined in Section 6.8.
+Timestamping use is defined in Section 6.8.
 Irrespective of timestamping methods, all logs will have data indicating the date and time at which the event occurred.

 5.5.6 Archive Collection System (Internal or External)